Psychiatric-mental health nurse practitioner: Salary

 The salary of a PMHNP is much higher than the salary of an RN with just a BSN degree.
 The average median salary of a PMHNP in the United States as of 2019 was $111,840.
 The average hourly rate of a PMHNP in the United States as of 2019 was $53.77.
-The state and practice setting a PMHNP resides, as well as the number of years of experience will determine how much a PMHNP should expect to make annually.
-The annual salary of a PMHNP changes depending on the state of residence with California having the highest annual salary at $149,07 0 and Tennessee having the lowest annual salary at $96,510.
+The state and practice setting in which a PMHNP works, as well as the number of years of experience, will determine how much a PMHNP should expect to make annually.
+The annual salary of a PMHNP changes depending on the state of residence with California having the highest annual salary at $149,070 and Tennessee has the lowest annual salary at $96,510.
 The annual salary of a PMHNP also differs depending on the practice setting one resides in.
 The average annual salary of a PMHNP working in a medical hospital is $115,790.
-The average anuual salary of a PMHNP working in an outpatient center is $119,920.
-The average annual salary of a PMHNP working in a physicians office is $108,930.
-The average annual salary of a PMHNP working in a health practitioners office is $108,660.
+The average annual salary of a PMHNP working in an outpatient center is $119,920.
+The average annual salary of a PMHNP working in a physician's office is $108,930.
+The average annual salary of a PMHNP working in a health practitioner office is $108,660.
 The average annual salary of a PMHNP working at a college or university is $105,310.
 The years of experience a PMHNP has will also be taken into consideration with their annual salary.
-A PMHNP with less than a year of experience should expect to make on average $103,000 annually.
-A PMHNP with one to four years of experience should expect to make on average $109,000 annually.
-A PMHNP with five to nine years of experience should expect to make on average $114,000 annually.
+A PMHNP with less than a year of experience should expect to make, on average, $103,000 annually.
+A PMHNP with one to four years of experience should expect to make, on average, $109,000 annually.
+A PMHNP with five to nine years of experience should expect to make, on average, $114,000 annually.
 A PMHNP with ten to nineteen years of experience should expect to make on average $120,000 annually.